 Setting up an indoor grow room for cannabis cultivation is all about the perfect lighting, well-balanced nutrients, and good genetics.
 Right?
+Wrong.

 What many new growers overlook during the initial set up is the importance of airflow and ventilation (after all, beginning to grow cannabis indoors can feel challenging) Finding the best grow room circulation fans are a crucial piece to the puzzle of growing bountiful harvests.
 Airflow prevents mold, mildew, disease, and pests from taking hold.

 Do yourself a favor and plan grow room airflow and proper ventilation well in advance of planting a single seed or potting a clone.
 The best grow room circulation fans naturally mitigate many of the most common issues with indoor growing.
 It's the simplest solution, yet most often ignored.

 If you are setting up an indoor operation for the first time or retrofitting an old one, don't neglect air circulation.
 Ventilation should be a top priority in your grow-room strategy.

 If you prefer visual content check out our YouTube channel here.

 At its core, indoor growing is about bringing outdoor conditions inside - and then perfecting them.
 It's the fine-tuning of the seasonal light spectrum and schedule, providing the ideal hydration and balancing nutrients in the perfect soil, all in a way that mimics mother nature.

 Indoor air circulation is yet another way that the indoor grower must seek to replicate, and improve upon, the outdoor growing conditions.

 Cannabis, when grown outdoors, is constantly exposed to weather conditions, including gentle breezes and gusts of wind.
 Natural conditions promote the growth of a strong plant and making it hard for disease and pests to take hold.
 Indoors, your goal is to create a similar exposure to constant air circulation.